‘THE DALEK INVASION OF EARTH’

 The DVD special features are as follows.
-On Disc 1, there’s a commentary with William Russell; Carole Ann Ford; producer Verity Lambert and director Richard Martin, moderated by Gary Russell.
-There’s a CGI effects option of the story; an info text commentary option to enjoy and two trailers for the story.
+On Disc 1, there’s an audio commentary with William Russell, Carole Ann Ford, producer Verity Lambert and director Richard Martin, moderated by Gary Russell.
+There’s a CGI effects option of the story, an info text commentary option to enjoy, and two BBC trailers for the story.

 ‘The Dalek Invasion of Earth’ isn’t really the most inspiring or exciting Dalek story for me.
 It’s highly regarded, but I wish it was more action-packed and pacier compared to other Dalek stories.
 But I enjoyed watching this and it features a touching and moving departure for Carole Ann Ford as Susan.

 ‘The Dalek Invasion of Earth’ rating – 6/10

 For the First Doctor was

 |The next story